VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 All data used in the analysis that can be publicly shared is available in this repository (input data in `lakevic-eea-analysis/data/input-data/` and outputs of the WBM runs that are behind the paper in `lakevic-eea-wbm/output/2022`).

 `lakevic-eea-analysis/data/input-data/` contains the following:
-1. IOD timeseries from NOAA `IOD`
+1.	`IOD` timeseries from NOAA
-2. Annual GMST time series from ISIMIP3b bias-adjusted CMIP6 data `gmst-models`
+2.	`gmst-models`: annual GMST time series from ISIMIP3b bias-adjusted CMIP6 data
-3. GMST time series from GISTEMP `gmst-obs`
+3.	`gmst-obs`: GMST time series from GISTEMP
-4. Lake level timeseries `lakelevels` interpolated to daily resolution based on a combination of DAHITI data and in situ measurements from [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/)
+4.	`lakelevels`: lake levels from DAHITI and in situ measurements from [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/)

 ###